 If you're wondering how to enter the Minecraft console commands listed below, all you need to do is hit the forward-slash key (/) and that’ll bring up a small window.
 Input the code and hit enter and your command will activate.

-Shorthand Code Commands for Minecraft
+Shorthand Minecraft commands

 Below are the shorthand codes to save you from typing in different player names.
 These are worth memorising so you don’t have to type in names like “Sniper_Kitty_Bruv_91” every time some jobber joins your game.

 - @p – the player nearest to you